theOGognf/rl8/README.md

 * [WarpDrive][11]: WarpDrive is a flexible, lightweight, and easy-to-use open-source RL framework that implements end-to-end multi-agent RL on a single or multiple GPUs.
-Think of it like **rl8**, but with an emphasis on support for multi-agent RL and without a focus on infinite horizon tasks.
+Think of it like **rl8**, but with an emphasis on support for multi-agent RL and without a focus on infinite-horizon tasks.

 [1]: https://pytorch.org/docs/stable/amp.html
 [2]: https://github.com/theOGognf/rl8/tree/main/examples